Glypican 2: Function

 developing nervous system.
 Cerebroglycan participates in cell adhesion and is thought to regulate the growth and guidance of axons.
 Cerebroglycan has especially high affinity for laminin-1.

 Implications in cancer

-GPC2 has been suggested as a therapeutic target in neuroblastoma.
+GPC2 has been identified as a therapeutic target in neuroblastoma in two independent studies published by Mitchell Ho's lab at the NCI and John Maris's lab at the University of Pennsylvania in 2017.
 GPC2 is highly expressed in about half of neuroblastoma cases and that high GPC2 expression correlates with poor overall survival.
 GPC2 silencing inactivates Wnt/β-catenin signaling and reduces the expression of N-Myc, an oncogenic driver of neuroblastoma tumorigenesis.
 Chimeric antigen receptor (CAR) T cells and Immunotoxins (antibody-cytotoxin fusion proteins) targeting GPC2 inhibit neuroblastoma growth in mouse models.
-A GPC2 specific antibody drug conjugate (ADC) can also inhibit neuroblastoma cell proliferation.
-The CT3 monoclonal antibody specific for tumor-associated exons has been reported.
-Immunohistochemistry using the CT3 antibody shows its high tumor specificity.
+The Ho lab at the National Cancer Institute generated a mouse monoclonal antibody called CT3 targeting human GPC2.
+The CT3 antibody has been shown to recognize a tumor-associated isoform (isoform 201) of GPC2 with high affinity.
+Immunohistochemistry using CT3 shows that the antibody has high binding signals on neuroblastoma, medulloblastoma, and retinoblastoma.
+CT3 does not bind human normal tissues except the testis.
 CT3-derived CAR T cells regress neuroblastoma in mice.
+The CT3 mAb is commercially available for Western blot, flow cytometry, immunohistochemistry, and immunofluorescence.
+A GPC2 specific antibody-drug conjugate (ADC) can inhibit neuroblastoma and small-cell lung cancer cell proliferation and tumor growth in mice.